 These are the exact vinyl siding hooks I used to hang the metal wall decor on the walls of our screened-in porch and they ship free if you’re an Amazon Prime member.

 When you’re ready to hang things on your vinyl siding, push the curved part of the hook between the siding panels.
+Give the hook a gentle tug to make sure it’s secure.

 My vinyl siding pieces are molded to look like two planks together, which means that the hooks only work between separated planks.
 The hooks need a spot to grip.